jradd/django-newproj-template/readme.md

 Move into the _~/.ssh_ directory:

-    (vm) $ cd ~/.ssh
+    (host) $ cd ~/.ssh

 Create the key, replacing your_email@youremail.com with your email address:

-    (vm) $ ssh-keygen -t rsa -C “your_email@youremail.com”
+    (host) $ ssh-keygen -t rsa -C “your_email@youremail.com”

-When prompted with "Enter file in which to save the key (/home/vagrant/.ssh/id_rsa):" hit the return key to accept the default value.
+When prompted with "Enter file in which to save the key (...):" hit the return key to accept the default value.

 When prompted for a passphrase enter a strong passphrase and hit the return key or hit the return key to create a key without a passphrase.

 Print the public key to the terminal window.
 The following will spit out about 5 lines of text beginning with "ssh-rsa" and ending with your email address.
 Once you've ran the following command, select all of its output with your mouse and copy it (Command + C should do it to copy it).

-    (vm) $ cat id_rsa.pub
+    (host) $ cat id_rsa.pub

-Now login to GitHub or Bitbucket or whatever service you're using for Git and add a new key for your account, pasting in the public key from your clipboard.
+Login to GitHub or Bitbucket or whatever service you're using for Git and add a new key for your account, pasting in the public key from your clipboard.
 You should now be able to push, pull and clone without having to enter a passphrase for the account (if you set a passphrase for the key you will have to enter that).

+Now you're ready to copy those keys into the Virtual Environment.

 #### Copying Your Keys Into the Virtual Environment

-SSH into the virtual box.
+SSH into the virtual box if you aren't already there.
 From the project directory (the one you made in [using the new Vagrant Base Box](#using-the-new-vagrant-base-box)) on your host system run:

     (host) $ vagrant up
     (host) $ vagrant ssh